-For services that are covered by Medicare Part A or B and are not related to your terminal prognosis: If you need nonemergency, non-urgently needed services that are covered under Medicare Part A or B and that are not related to your terminal prognosis, your cost for these services depends on whether you use a provider in our plan's network:
+For services that are covered by Medicare Part A or B and are not related to your terminal prognosis: If you need non-emergency, non-urgently needed services that are covered under Medicare Part A or B and that are not related to your terminal prognosis, your cost for these services depends on whether you use a provider in our plan's network:

-- If you obtain the covered services from a network provider, you only pay the plan cost-sharing amount for in-network services - If you obtain the covered services from an out-ofnetwork provider, you pay the cost sharing under Fee-for-Service Medicare (Original Medicare)
+- If you obtain the covered services from a network provider, you only pay the plan cost-sharing amount for in-network services - If you obtain the covered services from an out-ofnetwork provider, you pay the cost-sharing under Fee-for-Service Medicare (Original Medicare)

-For services that are covered by our plan but are not covered by Medicare Part A or B: our plan will continue to cover plan-covered services that are not covered under What you must pay when you get these services
+For services that are covered by our plan but are not covered by Medicare Part A or B: Our plan will continue to cover plan-covered services that are not covered under Part A or B whether or not they are related to your terminal condition.
+You pay your plan cost-sharing amount for these services.